 "Urban Matrimony and the Sandwich Arts" and "Contemporary Impressionists" were aired in that order, but swapped on the DVD allegedly because this is the order in which they are meant to be watched, although that doesn't make much sense either because the latter ends with the beginning of the temporary Troy/Abed breakup, of which there is no sign in the former.

 Let's face it, pretty much everything involving the Dean is an example of this.
-Case in point: "Alternative History of the German Invasion" has the Dean slamming on the obnoxious German trio for celebrating Oktoberfest (along with everyone else), because it's their own holiday and therefore a national stereotype.
+Case in point: "Alternative History of the German Invasion" has the Dean slamming on the obnoxious German trio for celebrating Oktoberfest (along with everyone else), because it's their own tradition and therefore a national stereotype.
 Or something.

-Pop Cultural Osmosis Failure: Occasionally pops up due to the age gaps within the study group (from Pierce to Jeff and Shirley to Annie and Troy) and to a lesser extent due to the race differences:
+Pop-Cultural Osmosis Failure: Occasionally pops up due to the age gaps within the study group (from Pierce to Jeff and Shirley to Annie and Troy) and to a lesser extent due to the race differences: